Let’s face it, filming a wedding can be really stressful.

 I constantly refer to this as the sniper lens, and it’s because you can basically stand back and still get the shot that you need to get.

-But then you get it, and you end up using it for a lot more than you figured you would.
+But then you get it and end up using it for a lot more than you figured you would.

-This lens is one of the cameras; you can sit right at the back off to the side you’re either getting the bride or the groom.
+This lens is one of the cameras; you can sit right at the back, off to the side, you’re getting the bride or the groom.

-You can get some really nice candid shots, nice and close.
+You can get some nice candid shots, nice and close.

 You can go in when the rings get put on the fingers for the first time; you do all that stuff with the 70 at 200 and in anyone’s way.